munin-monitoring/munin/doc/master/rrdcached.rst

  chgrp www-data /run/munin/rrdcached.sock

-Recommended: If you have systemd installed, use a systemd service.
-If you have upstart installed, write a daemon job configuration file.
-If you use systemd, you can add "-g" to the rrdcached command line.
+Recommended: If you have systemd or upstart installed, use the examples below.

+* :ref:`example-rrdcached-upstart`
+* :ref:`example-rrdcached-systemd`

 Configuring munin to use  rrdcached
 ===================================